raspberrypilearning/interactive-animation/en/step_2.md

 --- print-only ---

-Have a look at the [Interactive animation](https://scratch.mit.edu/studios/27756161){:target="_blank"} example projects from the Raspberry Pi Foundation Scratch studio.
+Have a look at the [interactive animation](https://scratch.mit.edu/studios/27756161){:target="_blank"} example projects from the Raspberry Pi Foundation Scratch studio.

 --- /print-only ---